radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 3. After completing step 2, go to the SAML configuration page and make sure that neither option requires a signature.

+## Configuring Group Access Using an LDAP Filter

+CFS allows administrators to control application access by filtering groups using LDAP with regex-based patterns.
+This ensures that only users belonging to specific groups can access the application.
+The steps below guide you through configuring and validating a group filter.

+### Configuring the Filter

+1. Open the SAML2 application configuration page.
+2. Select the application to configure and click Edit.
+3. Open the Access Rules tab
+4. Locate the LDAP filter field under the group access (allowed groups) section.
+5. Enter an LDAP filter that matches the groups you want to allow.

+    **Examples:**
+    - Groups containing `-svn-`
+      `(cn=*-svn-*)`
+    - Groups starting with `east-`
+      `(cn=east-*)`
+    - Groups ending with `-developers`
+      `(cn=*-developers)`

+    Any group whose attributes match the filter will be granted access based on the defined access rules.

+6. Click **Validate** next to the filter field.

+    **Validation results:**
+    - **Valid filter:** Displays a list of matching groups for review
+    - **Invalid filter:** Shows an error message; the application cannot be saved until the filter is corrected.
+Update the filter as     needed and revalidate until it succeeds.

+7. Once validation is successful and the results are correct, click **Save**.
+The filter gets applied immediately.
+Existing matching groups are granted access and newly created groups that match the filter are automatically included.

 ## Configuring Clock Skew Settings